mwwoodworth/myroofgenius-app/docs/DEPLOYMENT.md

 - Sign up and log in.
 - Purchase a product in Stripe test mode and verify download links and confirmation email.
-- Test the AI estimator and Copilot features.
+- Verify AI-powered features through the backend service.
 - Log in with an admin account to access `/admin` and verify dashboards.

 ## 9. Monitoring & Maintenance